 35 Outstanding No-Carve Pumpkin Ideas

 Are you looking for some no-carve pumpkin decorating ideas?
 What about some ideas for no-carve pumpkins crafts for kids?
-Although many folks like to carve their pumpkins for Halloween, there are some that either don't like the mess, or they're wanting a safer, no knife, way to decorate the pumpkin.
+Although many folks like to carve their pumpkins for Halloween, there are some that don't like the mess, or they're wanting a safer, no-knife way to decorate the pumpkin.

-For the instructions to make the cute button eyed pumpkins above, go to all you.
+For the instructions to make the cute costume-wearing pumpkins above, go to lia griffith.

 1. Drop Cloth Pumpkins